-The initial pool is dependent on land use and is determined by the user in the file par.txt.
-The parameters (humusn0, humusp0, partp0, fastn0, fastp0) are representative only for the uppermost soil layer; the unit for these parameters is mg/m3.
-The humusN, humusP and partP-pools decreases with depth, with half depth determined by land use dependent parameters (hnhalf, hphalf and pphalf).
+The initial pools of immobile soil nutrients are dependent on land use and is determined by the user and very important because they are changing slowly.
+The initial pools of the soil layers are calculated from a parameters.
+The parameters (humusn0, humusp0, partp0, fastn0, fastp0) are representative for the uppermost soil layer; the unit for these parameters is mg/m3.
+The initial humusN, humusP and partP-pools decreases with depth, with half depth determined by land use dependent parameters (hnhalf, hphalf and pphalf).

-The equation for soil nutrient concentration is also depth decreasing:
+The equation for a depth dependent soil nutrient is:

-$$nutrient(d) = nutriento \times e^{-par \times d}$$
+$$nut(d) = nuto \times e^{-par \times d}$$

-where d is depth from zero-level, nutrient0 is concentration at zero-level (i.e. model parameter for uppermost soil layer) and par is calculated from respective nutrient half depth model parameter (NNhalf) as:
+where d is depth below zero-level, nut0 is nutrient at zero-level (i.e. model parameter for uppermost soil layer) and par is calculated from respective nutrient half depth model parameter (NNhalf) as: